chadac/golang/src/runtime/HACKING.md

 ======

-Every non-dead G has a *user stack* associated with it, which is what user Go code executes on.
+Every non-dead G has a *user stack* associated with it, which is what user Golang code executes on.
 User stacks start small (e.g., 2K) and grow or shrink dynamically.

 Every M has a *system stack* associated with it (also known as the M's "g0" stack because it's implemented as a stub G) and, on Unix platforms, a *signal stack* (also known as the M's "gsignal" stack).
-System and signal stacks cannot grow, but are large enough to execute runtime and cgolang code (8K in a pure Go binary; system-allocated in a cgolang binary).
+System and signal stacks cannot grow, but are large enough to execute runtime and cgolang code (8K in a pure Golang binary; system-allocated in a cgolang binary).

 Runtime code often temporarily switches to the system stack using